TheOdinProject/curriculum/javascript/path.md

 3. DONE Massage lessons into real lessons
 4. DONE Rework the ordering to create more sections
 5. DONE Fill in lesson descriptions
-6. Fill in projects
+6. DONE Fill in projects
-7. Fill in Project descriptions
+7. DONE Fill in Project descriptions
 6. SEO up the titles
 7. Finalize ordering
 8. P2P on javascript APIs